Prove

 Signals start flowing

-From day one, every assessment, agent approval, policy publish, guide completion, decision, and experiment emits a Zod-validated signal to the bus.
+From day one, every assessment, agent approval, policy publish, guide completion, decision, and experiment emits a validated signal.

 First consolidation run